The environments of the radio galaxy population in SIMBA: Introduction

 Simulations have widely differing prescriptions for AGN feedback.
-Using a model with thermal feedback in which energy is stochastically deposited thermally and isotropically around the black hole, the C-EAGLE simulation \citep{Barnes2017} successfully reproduced the stellar and black hole mass properties of the clusters as well as metal content and Sunyaev-Zeldovich properties.
+Using a model with thermal feedback in which energy is stochastically deposited thermally and isotropically around the black hole, the C-EAGLE simulation~\citep{Barnes2017} successfully reproduced the stellar and black hole mass properties of clusters as well as their metal content and Sunyaev-Zeldovich properties.
 However, the clusters are too gas rich, implying that the feedback coming from AGN at earlier times is not strong enough to drive out gas from the cluster progenitor, while simultaneously the central temperature of the clusters are too high indicating that the AGN feedback is too strong once the core of the cluster has been formed.

-Using the IllustrisTNG simulations that include a kinetic feedback model in which energy is ejected quasi-spherically (i.e. the energy is injected bipolarly in a random direction at each time-step), \citet{Bhowmick2020} shows that AGN enhancement on small scales is driven by mergers, but that this only accounts for $\sim$11$\%$ of the AGN population. \citet{Truong2021} finds strong correlations between the X-ray luminosity of clusters with the mass of SMBHs in quenched galaxies, and show that this relation is sensitive to the nature of ongoing feedback processes and thus dependent on the availability of gas accreted on the SMBH.
-Along those lines,~\citet{Barnes2019} shows that including anisotropic thermal conduction into the ICM via AGN feedback, may be an important process as to reproduce the thermal structure of the ICM.
+Using the IllustrisTNG simulations that include a kinetic jet model ejected bipolarly in a random direction at each time-step, \citet{Bhowmick2020} showed that AGN activity is enhanced during mergers, but that this only accounts for $\sim$11$\%$ of the AGN population. \citet{Truong2021} found strong correlations between the X-ray luminosity of clusters with the mass of SMBHs in quenched galaxies, and showed that this relation is sensitive to the nature of ongoing feedback processes and thus dependent on the availability of gas accreted on the SMBH.
+Along those lines,~\citet{Barnes2019} shows that including anisotropic thermal conduction into the ICM alongside AGN feedback may be an important process to reproduce the thermal structure of the ICM.
+These results highlight the interplay of AGN feedback and environment probed in models.